RCGrant/Digital-writing-folio/Exercises.md

 </p>Better times must be ahead.
 </p>

-Has your hands-on engagement with interactive digital literature shifted the way that you 'read' e-lit?
-In what ways?

 # Week Two - Enlightened Slots

 </p>This weeks readings seemed to focus on variations of digital writing.
 In 'Englightening Interactive Fiction' I found the break down of the story 'Shade' to be interesting.
 Especially as the article focused on concepts I had missed before such as the tickets moving around the room.</p>